django/deps/draft/0020-annual-release-cycle.rst

 support policy for their own releases, in order to reduce their own maintenance burden, without this being in conflict with Django's wider policy.

+The option to decline to address an issue affecting only the then EOL Python version during the final two months of a Django version support window is there to avoid (particularly) the Fellows and Security Team being obliged to spend time here.
+It allows us to adopt the less-agressive "Plus Last Yellow" policy without committing to fixing issues affecting only EOL Python versions.
+(It's a compromise between the too-aggressive "Green Only" policy, the "rug-pull" of dropping support for a Python version in a patch release, and not having to spend dedicated time supporting EOL versions.)

 Related work: automated upgrade tooling
 ---------------------------------------